vayunix/Dashboards/README.md

         * 381 customers correctly predicted as churned.
         * 1,394 customers correctly predicted as not churned.
         * 92.20% accuracy achieved using a 50% prediction threshold.

+    * **Churn Probability Distribution (Column Chart):**
+      * Shows how many customers fall into each predicted churn probability bin (e.g., 50–59%, 90–100%).

+      * Helps identify how confident the model is in its predictions.

+    * **Tenure vs Total Charges (Scatter Plot):**
+      * Reveals the relationship between how long a customer has stayed and their total billing.
+      * Shows a strong positive correlation — longer tenure leads to higher total charges.